 The network type WPA has been upgraded once since its inception in 1999.
 In 2004, it was replaced by WPA2, which has stood as the standard for highly secure wireless networks ever since.
-To say that the technology market has changed significantly since this time would be a gross understatement, but for most of this time, WPA2 has been a near-impenetrable network type when configured properly.
+To say that the technology market has changed significantly since this time would be a gross understatement, but for most of this time, WPA2 with 802.1X authentication has been a near-impenetrable network type when configured properly.
 However, the monetary value of data is continually increasing and drawing more and more people to hacking and data theft.
 Sophisticated tactics, outdated tech, missing patches, and the ingenuity of people have exposed weaknesses in WPA2’s defense and prompted the upgrade to WPA3.
 How does this new network type improve upon past iterations, and how must your wireless network change to adapt to the upcoming standard in secure wireless?

 Why Has WPA3 Taken So Long?

 An intuitive question to ask about WPA networks is why has the upgrade from WPA2 to WPA3 taken 14 years?
 The short answer to this question is simple; don’t fix what isn’t broken.
 For over a decade, WPA2 has been the network security standard that prevents a huge range of attacks.
 It was not until the last couple years that WPA2 exposed some vulnerabilities, but even these were not a major detriment to WPA2.
 Attackers would take advantage of users with improperly configured devices or security lapses within old and outdated devices to break into WPA2.
 If your users are properly configured and your network does not host devices with weak security, WPA2 is highly effective.
 So if WPA2 is still secure and only vulnerable in preventable circumstances, how does WPA3 improve upon the two major types of WPA2 networks: WPA2-PSK and WPA2-Enterprise?